bsmith89/midas2-wiki/Home.md

 all the details about how to use them in this section.
 TODO: Right now there's a lot of redundancy across sections.
 -->
-Most MIDAS commands take as an argument a path to a local mirror of the MIDASDB, as well as the name of the database.
+Most MIDAS2 commands take as an argument a path to a local mirror of the MIDASDB, as well as the name of the database.

 ```